Clapham Junction (film): Plot

 Robin goes cruising in the public toilets where he meets Julian (James Wilby).
 They both exchange knowing glances and are intending to enter one of the cubicles together, when they are interrupted.
 Robin leaves.
 He waits outside briefly but doesn't see Julian come out.
 He heads to a dinner party being held by Roger (Tom Beard) and Belinda (Rachel Blake), where Roger makes it clear that he's unhappy in his marriage and wants to be able to "play the field again".

 Alfie leaves the night club alone and finds Will's ring in his pocket along with a note containing his phone number.
 Terry is at the home of the guy he met at the club (Johnny Harris).
 It is not a usual hook-up; instead of getting naked, they are awkwardly talking in the living room.
 The guy mentions that his mother has recently died, and Terry claims his mother is also dead, having been run over by a mail van.
 The guy then makes a pass at Terry who jumps away, making an excuse about wanting the music turned up.
 As the guy goes to turn the music up, Terry suddenly and brutally smashes him over the head with an ashtray.
 As the guy begs for mercy, Terry repeatedly kicks him, forces cigarette butts in his mouth, verbally abuses him, and urinates on him.

 Theo's parents arrive at the dinner party and he is left home alone.
 He goes to his bedroom window, where he can see across into Tim's flat.
 Seeing Tim appear shirtless by the window in just his boxers, Theo proceeds to kneel beside the window, light a cigarette, drop his shorts and masturbate while looking at Tim.

 Back in the public toilets, Julian is still there, spying through a glory hole in one of the cubicles.
-He attracts a guy in the neighbouring cubicle, whom he proceeds to suck off.
-The other guy abruptly enters Julian's cubicle and roughly fucks him.
+He attracts a guy in the neighbouring cubicle.
 Alfie enters the toilets and hears the sound of the two men having sex as he tries to urinate.
 The guy leaves and Alfie briefly sees Julian with his trousers down inside the cubicle, before he shuts the door.
 Alfie is then approached by two guys, who chase him out of the toilets and onto Clapham Common.
 Julian arrives at the dinner party, where Robin recognises him as the guy he saw in the toilets.